Course Title: Surveying Fundamentals

 This course contributes to the development of the Program Learning Outcomes (PLOs) for:

-BH077 Bachelor of Engineering (Civil and Infrastructure) (Honours)
+BH077 Bachelor of Engineering (Civil and Infrastructure) (Honours):

-BH116 Bachelor of Surveying (Honours)
+BH116 Bachelor of Surveying (Honours):

-On completion of this course you should be able to:
+Upon successful completion of this course, you will be able to:

 1. Discuss and identify the key concepts of plane surveying